RWD redesign: Overview

 Role: Visual designer & information architect

-Background: AT&T began the process of converting the legacy B2C website using our new responsive design system and style guide created by our design standards team.
+I then began wireframing and converting several legacy B2C pages using our new responsive design system and style guide.

-Proposed wire frames and created visual comps for redesign of several legacy pages, then began working collaboratively with the marketing partners, development team, writers and content implementors to build out the pages using responsive components via Adobe Experience Manager (AEM).
+I proposed wireframes and created visual comps to redesign several legacy pages, then began working collaboratively with the marketing partners, development team, writers, and content implementors to build out the pages using responsive components via Adobe Experience Manager (AEM).
+I guided and collaborated with content designers and business partners to identify the best components to reduce page scrolling and make content more consumable.

-Outcome: In addition to redesigning several legacy pages, I began creating documentation and providing guidance for new teams starting RWD.
-I also identified opportunities for developing component enhancements, and formed relationships with key developers, writers, content implementation, CMS environment managers, & business partners.
+Outcomes: Besides redesigning several legacy pages, I began creating documentation and providing guidance for new teams starting RWD.
+I identified opportunities for developing component enhancements and formed relationships with key developers, writers, content implementation, CMS environment managers, and business partners.
+I also collaborated with business partners on A/B testing.

 RWD redesign: IRU Military Savings page